KaisTahar/dqLib/README.md

 ## Example

-Here are [examples](https://github.com/KaisTahar/cordDqChecker) for data quality analysis and reporting using the cord test dataset
+Here are [examples](https://github.com/medizininformatik-initiative/cord-dq-checker) for data quality analysis and reporting using this package
-- [cordDQCheck.R](https://github.com/KaisTahar/cordDqChecker/blob/master/cordDqChecker.R) for generating a simple data quality report
+- [cordDQCheck.R](https://github.com/medizininformatik-initiative/cord-dq-checker/blob/master/cordDqChecker.R) for generating data quality reports in CORD-MI.
-- Here you can see [the resulting files](https://github.com/KaisTahar/cordDqChecker/tree/master/Data/Export)
+- Here you can see [the resulting files](https://github.com/medizininformatik-initiative/cord-dq-checker/tree/master/Data/Export)

 See also: [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD)